mroam/backgammon/src/README.txt

 Here is a link http://www.gnubg.org/ “

 to which I replied,
-“thanks , L: I see that it was world champion in 2006 (against its only competitor that was accidentally using an older engine) and "from around 1900 to 2000 on FIBS,the First Internet Backgammon Server -- at its strongest, it ranks in the top 5 of over 6000 rated players there) and is gradually improving"
+“thanks , L: I see that it was world champion in 2006 (against its only competitor that was accidentally using an older engine) and "from around 1900 to 2000 on FIBS,the First Internet Backgammon Server -- at its strongest, it ranks in the top 5 of over 6000 rated players there -- and is gradually improving"

-I see it has CVS repo, and is in c ...
+I see it has CVS repo, and is written in C ...
 I've got to study how they compete
---Mike”
+--M”